How it works

 $ rm -rf ~/.goodbusy

-Remove the GoodBusy entries from your Claude Code settings and delete the local hook script.
+Remove the GoodBusy entries from your settings and delete the local hook script.
 Your data on goodbusy.ai stays until you delete your account.